On holographic time-like entanglement entropy: Example of AdS /CFT

 To be a CWES we have to set $\partial \mathscr{A}/\partial C_+=0$, which shows that $C_+=T_0/2$.
 The two space-like segments are given by

 and total length reads

 This gives us the correct result~\eqref{102}.

-Except for the common configurations shown in the Fig.~\ref{figads3b}, there is also an other special configuration shown in Fig.~\ref{fignull}: we can use four null geodesics to connect endpoints $A_1$ and $B_1$.
+Except for the common configurations shown in the Fig.~\ref{figads3b}, there is also an other special configuration shown in the left panel of Fig.~\ref{fignull}: we can use four null geodesics to connect endpoints $A_1$ and $B_1$.
 Since we admit the piecewise smooth timelike and spacelike extremal surfaces, there is no prior reason to naively exclude such a configuration.

 If such kind of configuration is a CWES, then it will have zero area.
 Based on our proposal, this will be the one of minimal area and so puts our proposal in danger again.
 However, we can shown that this is not a CWES and so our proposal just excludes this configuration.
 Let us consider the null geodesic $A_1A_2$, which can be parameterized by